Riverstown (near Birr)

-Riverstown lies at the point where the N52 national secondary road crosses the Little Brosna River, a tributary of the River Shannon, by a 300-year-old five-arch bridge, the Little Brosna here forming the border between the two counties.
+Riverstown lies at the point where the N52 road crosses the Little Brosna River, a tributary of the River Shannon, by a 300-year-old five-arch bridge, the Little Brosna here forming the border between the two counties.
 The bridge was described in the Civil Survey of 1654-6 as the 'old bridge of Beallanadarragh'.

 Buildings of note

-Castle View House (1810–30) is a detached two store over basement home of three bays.
-It is listed on the National Inventory of Architectural Heritage as being of Architectural interest.
+Castle View House (1810–30) is a detached two-storey over basement home with three bays.
+It is listed on the National Inventory of Architectural Heritage as being of architectural interest.

-Terrace of two storey mill worker houses.
-A terrace of eight houses built around 1800 to accommodate workers from Riverstown flour mill.
-Presently configured as four homes.
+A terrace of eight two-storey mill worker houses was built around 1800 to accommodate workers from Riverstown flour mill.
+This is presently configured as four homes.